LCOGT/photonranch-calendar/README.md

   - Authorization required: No.
   - Request body:
     - `events` (array): dictionaries for each calendar event to update.
   - Responses:
     - 200: success.

-- POST `/remove-expired-lco-schedule`
-  - Description: Removes all events at a given site under the following conditions:
-    - the event `origin` == "lco"
-    - the event `start` is after (greater than) the specified cutoff_time
-  - Authorization required: No.
-  - Request body:
-    - `site` (string): dictionaries for each calendar event to update
-    - `cutoff_time` (string): UTC datestring, which is compared against the `start` attribute
-  - Responses:
-    - 200: success.